ansyun/dpdk-ans/README.md

 - ANS run as dpdk primary process, when startup ANS, shall stop other secondary processes(nginx/redis/http_server).
 - Don't run ANS on lcore0, it will effect ANS performance.

-- You shall include dpdk libs as below way because mempool lib has __attribute__((constructor, used)) in dpdk-16.07 version, otherwise your application would coredump.
+- You shall include dpdk libs as below way because mempool lib has __attribute__((constructor, used)) in latest version, otherwise your application would coredump.
 ```
   -$(RTE_ANS)/librte_anssock/librte_anssock.a \
   -L$(RTE_SDK)/$(RTE_TARGET)/lib \